jacobdlt/Credit_Risk_Classifier/README.md

 ## Results

-* Machine Learning Model 1:
+* Model 1:

 ![image of model 1 results](/code/model1_results.jpg)

-* Machine Learning Model 2:
+* Model 2:

 ![image of model 2 results](/code/model2_results.jpg)

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+Both models had perfect precision for healthly loans, however the oversampled model (Model 2) was slightly less precise at predicting high-risk loans (84% vs Model 1's 85%).

+Model 2 was more accurate with a 99% accuracy score compared to Model 1's 95%.

+Recall for model 1 was also worse for high-risk loans (91%) vs Model 2 (99%).

+In this case, being able to predict high-risk loans is more important than predicting healthy ones.
+Failing to categorize loans as high-risk could lead to unpreparedness in the case of defaults and therefore potential liquidity / solvency risks for the business.
+This could also lead to lending to unqualified borrowers

+With this in mind, I would recommend the use of Model 2 exclusively since accuracy and recall were better and precision essentially the same as Model 1.